pitt-crc/user-manual/docs/policies/hardware-investing-policy.md

 # Hardware Investing Policy

-The Pitt CRC provides a computing hardware investment opportunity for research to further enable the work of the broader Pitt community and their own research groups.
-We maintain a separate category of CRC Faculty users who do this called "Investors".
+The Pitt CRCD provides a computing hardware investment opportunity for research to further enable the work of the broader Pitt community and their own research groups.
+We maintain a separate category of CRCD Faculty users who do this called "Investors".

-Rather than incurring the burden of purchasing, installing, and maintaining their own hardware, researchers can allocate grant or startup funds to the CRC for community hardware purchases and the benefits stated below.
+Rather than incurring the burden of purchasing, installing, and maintaining their own hardware, researchers can allocate grant or startup funds to the CRCD for community hardware purchases and the benefits stated below.

-## Benefits of Investing in CRC Resources
+## Benefits of Investing in CRCD Resources

 <link rel="stylesheet" href="https://cdn.datatables.net/1.13.4/css/jquery.dataTables.min.css">